Horizontal-org/tellaweb/README.md

 - Run migrations `docker compose exec api npm run typeorm migration:run`

 - Create an admin user `docker compose exec api npm run console -- users create -a youruser@someemail.com`

+- finally, you can go to [our docs](https://tella-app.org/tella-web/#set-up-your-project-on-your-server) to finalize the setup and have an in dept explanation about the features tellaweb has

 ## Environment variables table